-The Crisis Management Committee is charged with assisting and advising the Board of Directors and proposing to the Board any necessary measures and decisions in the event of a crisis affecting the Company, the Group or one of its members, as well as following up on such measures and decisions.
+The crisis management committee is charged to assist and advise the board of directors and to propose to the board any necessary measures and decisions in the event of a crisis affecting the Company, the Group or one of its members, as well as following up on such measures and decisions.

-The Crisis Management Committee is composed of the following members:
+The crisis management committee is composed of the following members:

-- Lead Independent Director
+- Lead independent director,

-- Chairman of the Compensation & Nomination Committee
+- The chairman of the compensation and nomination committee,

-- Chairman of the Audit Committee
+- The chairman of the audit committee,

-- Chairman of the Risk Committee
+- The chairman of the risk committee.

-- Chairman and Chief Executive Officer
+- The chairman and chief executive officer,

-- and one (1) or two (2) Independent Directors appointed by the Board of Directors
+- and one (1) or two (2) independent directors appointed by the board of directors

-The term of Committee members coincides in principle with their term as voting or non-voting Director.
-Nevertheless, the Board may, if it sees fit, terminate a voting or non-voting Director's appointment to one or more Committees on which he serves before the end of his term as voting or non-voting Director.
+The term of committee members coincides in principle with their term as voting or non-voting director; nevertheless, the board may, if it deems it appropriate, terminate a voting or non-voting director's appointment to one or more committees on which he serves before the end of his term as voting or non-voting director.

-The Lead Independent Director is the Chairman of the Crisis Management Committee.
-With the exception of the special cases set out below, the Chairman of the Committee selects the Secretary for meetings from the members of the Crisis Management Committee, or may be assisted by a Company employee.
+The lead independent director is the chairman of the crisis management committee.

+With the exception of the special cases set out below, the chairman of the committee chooses the meetings' secretary among the members of the crisis management committee, or may be assisted by an employee of the Company.

-I - Internal organisation of the Committee
+I - Internal organisation of the committee

-The Crisis Management Committee meets only when necessary and as many times as it deems necessary.
-Its members are invited, without delay or formalities, by the Lead Independent Director or at the request of at least two of its members.
+The crisis management committee meets only when necessary and as many times as it deems necessary.
+Its members are invited, without delay or formalities, by the chairman of the committee or at the request of at least two of its members.
+Members of the committee may also be consulted in writing.